azendal/tellurium/README.md

 * Support guided tests via .guided()
 * ... (yes there is more but why dont you give it a try?)

-This framework tries to go as close as possible with EcmaScript behaviour. so if you used anothers language testing frameworks you may find that some of your tools are not here but trust me its better this way.
+This framework tries to go as close as possible with EcmaScript behaviour. so if you used another language's testing frameworks you may find that some of your tools are not here but trust me its better this way.

 ## Does it work?
-Yes Tellurium is tested with Tellurium
+Yes Tellurium is tested with Tellurium and has been used to test some other programs too.

 ## Is is used for other projects?
-Yes it is but not many yet. but it really works, if not pls send me an issue or a msg.
+Yes and the number keeps growing. but it really works, if not pls send me an issue or a msg.

 ## Ok how can I use it?